Hoverth/wayland-virtual-keyboards/README.md

-Desktop keyboards are typically used to emulate a full keyboard, including usually having a GUI that shows a keyboard layout, complete with modifier keys and levels.
+Desktop keyboards are typically used to emulate a full keyboard, including usually having a GUI that shows a keyboard layout, complete with special keys, modifier keys and levels.

 They are usually less focussed on text-specific input, and allow the user to input keybinds and other specialised input to control their computer.

 I find that desktop OSKs are more useful when the input method is a mouse.

+### Desktop OSK Use-cases

+- Navigating programs using non-text input, e.g. special keys, keybinds
+  - Desktop Environments / Compositors
+  - Terminal
+  - Spreadsheet Program
+  - Games (using something like the arrow keys)
+- Using the OSK as a GUI keyboard macro pad

 ### Desktop OSK Implementation Details